 5. Aloe Vera (Ghrit Kumari)

 Most of us are familiar with Aloe vera as it is widely used in sunburn and skin care products for youthful energy, beauty and radiance.
-But surprisingly, many of us are unfamiliar with various health benefits of Aloe vera.
+But surprisingly, many of us are unfamiliar with the various health benefits of Aloe vera.

 It is commonly used topically to soothe skin irritations, burns, and wounds.
 Aloe Vera has cooling and moisturizing effects, making it beneficial for dry and inflamed skin conditions.